-- 5. Significant deficiencies in internal control over major programs: No. Material weaknesses: No. - 6.
+- 5. Significant deficiencies in internal control over major programs: None reported.
+Material weaknesses: No. - 6.
 Type of report issued on compliance for major programs: Unmodified Opinion. - 7.
 Any audit findings which are required to be reported in accordance with 2CFR 200.516(a): No. - 8.
-Major programs for the fiscal year ended June 30, 2023 were:
+Major programs for the fiscal year ended June 30, 2024 were: